keypup-io/cloudtasker/README.md

   # Specify the redis connection hash.
   #
   # This is ONLY required in development for the Cloudtasker local server and in
-  # all environments if you use any cloudtasker extension (unique jobs, cron jobs or batch jobs)
+  # all environments if you use any cloudtasker extension (unique jobs, cron jobs,
+  # batch jobs or storable jobs)
   #
   # See https://github.com/redis/redis-rb for examples of configuration hashes.
   #